EliorL/web_crawler/README.md

 #### Getting Started
 To use the crawler, follow these simple steps:

-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Execute the Python script with the desired website URL.
+- Run main.py

 * Note: the site crawled in the program cause errors intentionally.